KirstChat/the-wee-norn-iron-box/README.md

 - [Balsamiq](https://balsamiq.com/)
   - Balsamiq was used to create the wireframes for desktop, tablet and mobile during the design process
 - [Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/)
-  - Bootstrap v5.0 was used to give the site a simple, responsive layout and to also add various Bootstrap components
+  - Bootstrap v5.0 was used to give the site a simple, responsive layout and to also add various Bootstrap components and utilities
 - [Django](https://www.djangoproject.com/)
   - Django was the web framework used to build the project
 - [Font Awesome](https://fontawesome.com/)